joybio/multiPrime/README.md

 multiPrime: version 2.0.0
 # multi PCR primers design processing pipeline
-multiPrime was developed to design primers for large-scale sequences, identifying the core primers and optimized primer sets.
+multiPrime was developed to design primer set for large-scale sequences (MD-EDPD).
+It can identify the core primers and optimize primer sets.

 Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a minimal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.